 Jackson: “The whole notion that dogs are more masculine is interesting, but silly…because men, historically, we like to flex territorial muscles.
 You know what I mean, control. …There’s nothing more masculine than a cat if you ask me….
 Actually having a reminder of what’s wild in your home is masculine.”

-Liz: “I see that… how cats are more like men, traditionally, because they don’t wanna be controlled and they are territorial…and men should identify with that.”
+Liz: “I see that… cats don’t wanna be controlled and they are territorial, and a lot of men probably identify with that.”

 Jackson: “Right.
 Oh my god it’s like a freaking term paper I could write on this!
 You know, not in any way scholarly [he laughs]…